Apsona for Salesforce is an add-on application that makes you significantly more productive when using salesforce.com

 - A browser component, consisting of the user interface layer and a data transport layer

-- A server component, consisting of two simple VisualForce pages and one custom object.
+- A server component, consisting of one simple VisualForce page and one custom object.

 The browser component.